 Slack.
 Turn ideas, work requests, and action items from Slack into trackable tasks and comments in Asana.
 Go from quick questions and action items to tasks with assignees and due dates.
 Easily capture work so requests and to-dos don’t get lost in Slack.

 Zoom.
 Asana and Zoom are partnering up to help teams have more purposeful and focused meetings.
 The Zoom + Asana integration makes it easy to prepare for meetings, hold actionable conversations, and access information once the call is over.
 Meetings begin in Asana, where shared meeting agendas provide visibility and context about what will be discussed.
 During the meeting, team members can quickly create tasks within Zoom, so details and action items don’t get lost.
 And once the meeting is over, the Zoom + Asana integration pulls meeting transcripts and recordings into Asana, so all collaborators and stakeholders can review the meeting as needed.

-Make the process easy by starting off with Asana’s free new hire preparation template.
-From there, consider what the hiring manager needs to complete before their new team member even sets foot in the office.
+Make the process easy by starting off with Asana’s free new hire checklist template.
+From there, consider what you (as the hiring manager) need to complete before your new team member even sets foot in the office.
 Think about what meetings, trainings, and events you’d like them to attend and schedule them accordingly.
 Make sure to add important cross-functional collaborators such as HR or IT.